 In her footsteps…

-This is a podcast of the Nuffield Department of Medicine as part of the "in her footsteps" series.
-We're speaking today to Dr Mona Bafadhel.
+This is a podcast of the Nuffield Department of Medicine (NDM).
+As part of in her footsteps series, we are speaking today to Dr Ellie Williams.

-Erika Mancini: Hi, Mona.
+Mona Bafadhel: Hi, Ellie.
 Can you tell me a little bit about yourself?

 Mona Bafadhel: Thank you.